Institute of Art and Ideas

-The Institute of Art and Ideas (IAI) is a British philosophy organisation that was founded in 2008.
+The Institute of Art and Ideas (IAI) is a British philosophy organisation founded in 2008.
+It operates the HowTheLightGetsIn philosophy and music festival.

 Overview

-Covering the fields of philosophy, science, politics and the arts, as of October 2021 the IAI's online platform IAI.tv hosts more than 3000 videos, articles, courses and podcasts from internationally renowned thinkers, with new content updated daily.
-The IAI is responsible for organising the bi-annual festival HowTheLightGetsIn, the biggest philosophy and music festival in the world aimed at "tackling the dearth of philosophy in daily life", in addition to monthly IAI Live events.
+The IAI is an organisation with the stated aim of "rescuing philosophy from technical debates about the meaning of words and returning it to big ideas and putting them at the centre of culture."
+As such, the Institute runs a website, IAI.tv, which provides articles, courses and podcasts by various scholars and intellectuals on the topics of philosophy, science, politics and the arts.
+The IAI is also responsible for organising the bi-annual festival HowTheLightGetsIn, the biggest philosophy and music festival in the world aimed at "tackling the dearth of philosophy in daily life", in addition to monthly IAI Live events.

-The IAI was founded by philosopher Hilary Lawson with a mission to explore "the cracks in our thinking, in order to change how we think and how we change the world”.
+The IAI was founded by philosopher Hilary Lawson with a mission to explore "the cracks in our thinking, in order to change how we think and how we change the world".
 The IAI's first festival, Crunch, focussed on the visual arts and was held in November 2008 in the wake of the financial crash.
-In May 2009, the IAI held its first philosophy festival HowTheLightGetsIn in the book town of Hay-on-wye.
+In May 2009, the IAI held its first philosophy festival HowTheLightGetsIn in the book town of Hay-on-Wye.

 The IAI's festival HowTheLightGetsIn is held in Hay-on-Wye in May and in London at Kenwood House, Hampstead Heath, in September.
-Described by Yahoo UK as “a playground for the soul”, philosophy and the exchange of ideas are at the heart of the event.
+Described by Yahoo UK as "a playground for the soul", philosophy and the exchange of ideas are at the heart of the event.
 The festival formulates its theme and programme around debates with headline speakers and live talks, in addition to live bands and soloists, comedy, cabaret and DJs.
 Speakers have included Noam Chomsky, Steven Pinker, Liz Truss, Roger Penrose, A.S.
 Byatt, Paul Krugman, Jess Phillips, Rory Stewart, Daniel Dennett, Peter Singer, Kimberlé Crenshaw, Bianca Jagger, and Slavoj Žižek, along with musicians Brian Eno, Clean Bandit, Laura Marling, and comedians James Acaster and Robin Ince.